 A new generation of startups is rising to join the fintechs already disrupting traditional finance — and they’re all about meeting customer needs more completely.
 Today, it is not enough to provide services faster than the incumbents, have a better user experience, or acquire clients at a lower cost.
 We are continuously looking for companies that align with our mission of helping the underserved — those that build great products that don’t sacrifice quality and pricing for speed.
 As global investors, we follow these criteria in our work around the world, but there are some particular trends we are interested in for Latin America.

 - Holistic approach to MSMEs.
 Serving companies has always presented a more significant challenge than working with consumers.
-The existence of more than one owner, opaque financial statements, relationships with clients and suppliers, and an overall greater number of variables to analyze, create higher entry barriers and makes it more difficult to work with small businesses effectively.
+The existence of more than one owner, opaque financial statements, relationships with clients and suppliers, and an overall greater number of variables to analyze, creates higher entry barriers and makes it more difficult to work with small businesses effectively.
 The first generation of fintechs brought some of these barriers down by solving a specific need with technology.
 Today, with growing competition both from fintechs and traditional players, being a single-product company is not enough.
 Startups need to offer a complete suite of financial services to be efficient and competitive.
 We want to help companies that deeply understand the needs of Latin American MSMEs and are building the banks of the future for them — like Konfio, which started with unsecured loans and now also offers a credit card, financial education, and insurance products, or Cora, which is launching a neobank for small and medium businesses in Brazil.

 - Fairly priced consumer lending.
 The days of high-yield, direct “free credit” are coming to an end as low-entry barriers are increasing competition and pushing default rates and acquisition costs to unsustainable levels.
 Therefore, business models where the interest rate is the only variable used to control profitability are no longer sustainable.
 They put too much pressure on their customers and are already in the public eye for causing more damage than helping them.
 We are excited about new, more sophisticated schemes that can offer better pricing for low-income populations by providing a broad product offering that subsidizes loans, or by using new assets as collateral to improve underwriting and lower default rates.
 Companies like R5 and Facio are now providing affordable loans to consumers against their assets or future earnings.